mariobox/mariobox/README.md

 ### Mario Sanchez Carrion

-I am a computer programming enthusiast, especially interested in databases and data analytics.
-I am also a math tutor.
+I am a math tutor also interested in computer programming, especially regarding databases and data analytics.

 👋 Contact me at <a href="mailto:mario@mariosanchez.org">mario@mariosanchez.org</a>.